DevArenaCN/CSC510ReviewForFinal/ReviewForMidterm.md

 #### What are the parts of a 3-tier architecture? <span style="color:red">Given the middle part(model) as N, how much lines of code is the total?</span>
 The 3-tier architecture is a client-server architecture in which presentation(user interface), application processing(functional process logic), and data management funcitons are physically separated.
 It provides a model by which developers can create flexible and reusable applications.
+The rule of thumb is that each business object needs
+- about 1 class to do the connect and translation to the DB
+- about 1 class to do the connection and interaction with the GUI
+- about half a class of "helper" utilities

+so 2.5 classes + the original = 3.5 N

 #### What is dialog independence?
 The decoupling of the Computer-Human Interface from the core application software.